 Should All Work be Standardized?

-Not all work lends itself to standardization.
+While most processes benefit from standard work, not all work lends itself to standardization.
 So how do you know what should be standardized?

-When deciding if standard work is needed for a job, staff should ask themselves why the steps in the process would benefit from consistency and/or documentation.
+When deciding if standard work is needed for a job, staff should ask themselves why the steps in the process would benefit from consistency and documentation.
 If the answer is that they wouldn’t, standard work isn’t going to be helpful in that situation.

 It’s often surprising the amount and types of waste that can be fixed with standard work.
 At the New York Methodist Hospital, standard work helped fix an issue with the overhead PA system, you can read about that on our blog here.
 Hospitals and manufacturing facilities around the world turn to standard work to improve safety, law firms rely on it to increase productivity, and restaurants depend on it to satisfy customers.
 Whatever industry you're in, standard work should be a part of your processes.